pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-hugo.md

 ```
 $ hugo server -D
 ```
-The `-D` option tell Hugo to include draft pages in the preview.
+The `-D` option tells Hugo to include draft pages in the preview.
 If you omit this option, any page with `draft:true` in the frontmatter is ignored.

 ![Screenshot of Hugo live preview](../img/hugo-preview.png)

 Hugo is a bit finicky about previewing and building content, and there are a few reasons why pages might not show up in the preview.
-Make sure each file contains both frontmatter and Markdown, that it doesn't have a publish date in the future or expiry date in the past, and so on.
+A first troubleshooting step is to make sure each file contains both frontmatter and Markdown, and that it doesn't have a publish date in the future or expiry date in the past.

 ### Images